FullStackTypeScriptCourse/course_material/03_ts/Exercise3.md

 - Make sure it shows up right in the browser.

 #### Upload your solutions to github
-1. Create a new folder on your github repo called `week3_ts`
+1. Create a new folder on your github repo called `Course day3_ts`
-2. Part 1 of ther exercise should be available as a link in the README.md file in the `week3_ts` folder.
+2. Part 1 of ther exercise should be available as a link in the README.md file in the `Course day3_ts` folder.
-3. Part 2 of the exercise should be available as a full project in the `week3_ts` folder.
+3. Part 2 of the exercise should be available as a full project in the `Course day3_ts` folder.